 Biography of Dr. Bruce Appleyard

-Dr. Bruce Appleyard is an Assistant Professor of Urban Design and City Planning at San Diego State University where he works with people and agencies to help them make more informed decisions about how we all live, work and thrive, now and well into the future.
+Dr. Bruce Appleyard is an Associate Professor of Urban Design and City Planning at San Diego State University where he works with people and agencies to help them make more informed decisions about how we all live, work and thrive, now and well into the future.

 Dr. Appleyard specializes in applied research of human settlement and behavior patterns at the intersection of urban design, transportation, land use, environmental science & policy.
 His work focuses on how policies and practices can be used in concert with one another to improve a range of sustainability, livability, and social equity, outcomes.

-He combines GIS and a variety visualization tools and methods to better engage members of the public in scenario planning, pedestrian and bicycle planning and design, and regional/local transportation & land use governance and policy integration.
+He also combines GIS and a variety visualization tools and methods to better engage members of the public in scenario planning, pedestrian and bicycle planning and design, and regional/local transportation & land use governance and policy integration.

 He is also an expert in climate action planning, smart growth planning and implementation, real estate development analysis, and the spatial/cognitive relationships between people and place.